Magoha: 652 KCSE pregnant candidates took exam in hospital after delivery

 This is unlike in the past, where pregnant candidates would not be allowed to sit the examinations within the schools.

-Unlike in the past where guardians, parents and teachers-trusted relatives and boda boda riders were the main sexual predators, the trend is changing.
+Unlike in the past where guardians, parents, teachers, trusted relatives and boda boda riders were the main sexual predators, the trend is changing.
 From the victims’ testimonies, their fellow students were responsible for the pregnancies.

 Most of the girls were either staying with their grandparents, stepmothers, single mothers and guardians.